mrsrmn/RedditEasy/docs/source/start.rst

 Errors
 -------------
-The module will raise ``KeyError`` if the given user / subreddit is not found

 The module will raise ``redditeasy.exceptions.RequestError`` if there was an error with the request.
 Traceback will show the details about the error